mailwatch/mailwatch-docs/_posts/2017-03-23-installing.md

  $ mysql < create.sql
 ```

-NOTE: you will need to modify the above as necessary for your system if you have a root password for your MySQL database (recommended!).
+NOTE: you will need to modify the above as necessary for your system if you have a root password for your MySQL database (which is highly recommended!).

 ### Create a MySQL user and password & Set-up MailScanner for SQL logging